ideasman42/nerd-dictation/readme.rst

 Further Work
 ============

-- And a general solution to capitalize words (proper nouns for example).
+- Support a general solution to capitalize words (proper nouns for example).
 - Wayland support (this should be quite simple to support and mainly relies on a replacement for ``xdotool``).
 - Add a ``setup.py`` for easy installation on uses systems.
 - Possibly other speech to text engines *(only if they provide some significant benefits)*.